SocialFinanceDigitalLabs/quality-lac-data-ref-postcodes/README.md

 # Quality LAC Data Reference - Postcodes

 This is a redistribution of the **ONS Postcode Directory** shaped to be used in the Quality Lac Data project.

-This repository contains pypi and npm distributions of subsets of this dataset as well as the scripts to generate them from source.
+This repository contains PyPI and npm distributions of subsets of this dataset as well as the scripts to generate them from source.